Yukitoshi12345/Note-Taker/README.md

 THEN that note appears in the right-hand column and a "New Note" button appears in the navigation WHEN I click on the "New Note" button in the navigation at the top of the page THEN I am presented with empty fields to enter a new note title and the note’s text in the right-hand column and the button disappears
+WHEN I click on the bin button associated with an existing note in the list THEN the selected note disappears from the list and is permanently deleted
 ```

 ## Technologies Used